-That said, the Amendment Communiqué also introduced a new merger control regime for undertakings active in certain markets/sectors.
-Further to the Amendment Communiqué, "the TL 250 million Turkish turnover thresholds" mentioned above will not be sought for the acquired undertakings active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies or assets related to these fields, if they (i) operate in the Turkish geographical market or (ii) conduct research and development activities in the Turkish geographical market or (iii) provide services to Turkish users.
+Furthermore, the Amendment Communiqué introduced a threshold exemption for the undertakings active in certain markets/sectors.
+Pursuant to the Amendment Communiqué, "the TL 250 million Turkish turnover thresholds" mentioned above will not be sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies ("Target Company(ies)"), if they (i) operate in the Turkish geographical market or (ii) conduct research and development activities in the Turkish geographical market or (iii) provide services to Turkish users.